basler/gst-plugin-pylon/README.md

 `gst-launch-1.0 pylonsrc ! "video/x-bayer,width=640,height=480,framerate=10/1,format=rggb" ! bayer2rgb ! videoconvert ! autovideosink`

-**Important:** The **bayer2rgb** element has a bug that causes non 4 byte aligned bayer formats to display incorrectly.
-For this reason, an error will occur if a non 4 byte aligned width is used with bayer formats.
+**Important:** The **bayer2rgb** element does not process non 4 byte aligned bayer formats correctly.
+If no size is specified (or a range is provided) a word aligned width will be automatically selected.
+If the width is hardcoded and it is not word aligned, the pipeline will fail displaying an error.

 #### Pixel format definitions